Sauce For Salmon

 Why is my salmon sauce too runny?

-This can happen if you accidentally put too much liquid in your sauce.
+This can happen if you accidentally put too much liquid in the sauce.
 But it is easy to fix.
 Just cook it a bit longer to let it reduce.
 If it is still too runny, make a roux with a tablespoon of softened butter and 1/2 tablespoon of flour and whisk it in.
+Another option is to stir in more cheese.

 On the other hand, if it is too thick, you can add some liquid to it.
 Use 1-2 tablespoons of broth, white wine, water, or cream.
 This will thin it out.
 Just remember to add the ingredients gradually.